boostorg/redis/README.md

 req.push("QUIT");
 ```

-and its response also has three comamnds and can be read in the
+and its response also has three commands and can be read in the
 following response object

 ```cpp